umgbhalla/starred/README.md

 ## Lua

+- [raven2cz/dotfiles](https://github.com/raven2cz/dotfiles) - Dotfiles are the customization files in GNU/Linux.
+This repository assembly together all my others github config repos to one union.
+You can choose this global conf for your system or check other repos.
 - [someoneinjd/dotfiles](https://github.com/someoneinjd/dotfiles) - My Arch dotfiles
 - [LunarVim/Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) - A Neovim config designed from scratch to be understandable
 - [janleigh/neodots](https://github.com/janleigh/neodots) - 💻 my neovim config.